zoyafuso-NOAA/Optimal_Allocation_GoA_Manuscript/README.md

 | strata_list       | Collection of result_list$solution$aggr_strata from each run                | list of variable length                       |
 | strata_stats_list | Collection of stratum-level means and variances across species for each run | list of variable length                       |

-## Survey Simulation and Perforamnce Metrics
+## Survey Simulation and Performance Metrics
 The Simulate_Opt_Survey.R script takes the knitted results and the optimization data and simulates surveys, then calculates stratum means and vaiances.
 True CV, RRMSE of CV, and bias are calculated on the simulated surveys.
 The output